MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/c/enumerations.md

 ## mip_cc_label_action_state

-nDescribes what the application is trying to do regarding the current label
+Describes what the application is trying to do regarding the current label

 | Field | Description |
 |---|---|